-Morning Joe: Trump Threatened Negative Enquirer Story If We Didn’t Beg For Mercy
+Morning Joe: Trump Threatened Negative Enquirer Story If We Didn’t Beg for Mercy

 Earlier this year, top White House staff members warned the hosts of MSNBC’s Morning Joe that the National Enquirer was about to publish a negative story about them — unless they “begged the president to have the story spiked.”
 That’s one of several incendiary allegations in Joe Scarborough and Mika Brzezinski’s new op-ed in the Washington Post.

-On Thursday morning’s show, Brzezinski referenced reports that Donald Trump displays fake Time Magazine covers starring himself in at least four of his golf properties.
+On Thursday morning’s show, Brzezinski referenced reports that Donald Trump displays fake Time magazine covers starring himself in at least four of his golf properties.

 The president apparently discerned that the host wasn’t making an observation about men, in general — but about him, personally.

-And when they go low, Donald Trump burrows beneath the Earth’s crust into red hot magma.
+And when they go low, Donald Trump burrows beneath the Earth’s crust into red-hot magma.

 “President Trump launched personal attacks against us Thursday, but our concerns about his unmoored behavior go far beyond the personal,” Scarborough and Brzezinski wrote at the opening of their op-ed.
 “America’s leaders and allies are asking themselves yet again whether this man is fit to be president.
 We have our doubts, but we are both certain that the man is not mentally equipped to continue watching our show[.]”